mmt20/beetleware-frontend-intern/nexjs/optimization-guide.md

 ---

 ## Introduction

+> [!NOTE]
+> This guide covers optimization techniques for Next.js 16, including both the modern App Router and legacy Pages Router approaches.

 Next.js provides built-in optimizations to improve performance, SEO, and user experience.
 This guide covers all optimization techniques, tools, and best practices.